-- Effective pedagogies give serious consideration to pupil voice. - Effective pedagogies depend on behaviour (what teachers do), knowledge and understanding (what teachers know) and beliefs (why teachers act as they do). - Effective pedagogies involve clear thinking about longer term learning outcomes as well as short-term goals. - Effective pedagogies build on pupils' prior learning and experience. - Effective pedagogies involve scaffolding pupil learning. - Effective pedagogies involve a range of techniques, including whole-class and structured group work, guided learning and individual activity. - Effective pedagogies focus on developing higher order thinking and metacognition and make good use of dialogue and questioning in order to do so. - Effective pedagogies embed assessment for learning. - Effective pedagogies are inclusive and take the diverse needs of a range of learners, as well as matters of student equity, into account.
+- Effective pedagogies give serious consideration to pupil voice. - Effective pedagogies depend on behaviour (what teachers do), knowledge and understanding (what teachers know) and beliefs (why teachers act as they do). - Effective pedagogies involve clear thinking about longer term learning outcomes as well as short-term goals. - Effective pedagogies build on pupils' prior learning and experience. - Effective pedagogies involve scaffolding pupil learning. - Effective pedagogies involve a range of techniques, including whole-class and structured group work, guided learning and individual activity. - Effective pedagogies focus on developing higher order thinking and metacognition, and make good use of dialogue and questioning in order to do so. - Effective pedagogies embed assessment for learning. - Effective pedagogies are inclusive and take the diverse needs of a range of learners, as well as matters of student equity, into account.

-Exemplars - Pedagogy
+Exemplars-Pedagogy

+The Education Scotland publication "What Scotland Learned, 100 stories of lockdown" combines educational research with these inspiring stories.
+The publication is accompanied by a YouTube video on learning through play.

-- The Early Level Pedagogy Toolkit aims to support practitioners working with children in the Early Level to appropriately use play pedagogy to support learning and development. - A resource to support practitioners in professional dialogue and collaborative enquiry on learning through play: Play2Learn in Bearsden Primary and St Matthew's Primary School, East Dunbartonshire Council | Research (education.gov.scot) - An exemplar on using PEF to advance pedagogical approaches in closing the poverty related attainment gap at St Joseph's Primary, Inverclyde (education.gov.scot) - Using quality assurance to improve learning and teaching in Kirkliston Primary School, Edinburgh (education.gov.scot)
+The Early Level Pedagogy Toolkit aims to support practitioners working with children in the Early Level to appropriately use play pedagogy to support learning and development.

+A resource to support practitioners in professional dialogue and collaborative enquiry Play2Learn in Bearsden Primary and St Matthew's Primary School, East Dunbartonshire Council | Research